07947613070

 The couple's son presents the rings to the groom at Wandsworth Register Office's Victoria Room

-As the groom takes his bride’s wedding ring from his son in the Victoria Room, he is oblivious to me taking photos and documenting the occasion for years to come.
+As the groom takes his bride’s wedding ring from his son in the Victoria Room, he is oblivious to me taking photos and documenting the occasion to enjoy for years to come.

 Also Consider>> Chelsea Old Town Hall for Civil Marriages.